Problems with the buyer’s mortgage

 Q: We are selling our house in North London.
 Interest has been high and so a few months ago the estate agent recommended we go to sealed bids.
 We got a great price.
 But a few weeks later the buyer can’t get his mortgage approved and the other 2 top bidders have since moved on and are no longer interested.
 What do we do now?

-It really is a seller’s market out there, especially in London.
-In an attempt to get the best price for your property you’ve done the right thing in opting for a sealed bid auction.
+In a seller’s market and in an attempt to get the best price for your property you’ve done the right thing in opting for a sealed bid auction.
 But going to sealed bids is not legally binding and offers no more security to either party than the usual house buying process.